Iran berates U.S. over police killing, slams racism

-DUBAI (Reuters) - Iran, always keen to score points against its longtime foe the United States, took Washington to task on Saturday over the killing of a black man in by a white police officer that has sparked angry protests over racial injustice.
+DUBAI (Reuters) - Iran, always keen to score points against its longtime foe the United States, took Washington to task on Saturday over the killing of a black man by a white police officer that has sparked angry protests over racial injustice.

 “Some don’t think #BlackLivesMatter,” Iranian Foreign Minister Mohammad Javad Zarif said on Twitter.
 “To those of us who do: it is long overdue for the entire world to wage war against racism.
 Time for a #WorldAgainstRacism.”